ivanjohnsonjr/tidal/README.md

 - theme - Generate theme information

 MainActivity - The Single Activity used for displaying the screen<br/>
-RickMortyApplication - Lightweight Application instance used for initializing Hilt<br/>
+EmployeesApplication - Lightweight Application instance used for initializing Hilt<br/>